 Consultations can also be held with members of the senior management team, or the Principal.
 Early notification of any concern is important - school can only address issues if we know about them and we will always take swift action to rectify problems.

 Class teachers report in person to parents on student progress at two meetings for primary aged students and at one meeting for secondary aged students each academic year.
-Interim reports are published for primary aged students in November, March and again in June.
+Interim reports are published for primary aged students in December and in June.
 Secondary aged students receive a detailed written report in January and again in June.

 I believe that the school has the right balance of discipline and respect, together with genuine care for the well-being of the kids.